gregrenard/hs/ConvNetJS/Day1-Demo1.md

 - SHIFT+CLICK: Add green data point
 - CTRL+CLICK: Remove closest data point

 You can observe the classification's evolution.

 ## Task 3 : Change the distribution shape

-After you add points in the distribution, you can change the distribution shape by clicking on the buttons : simple, circle, spiral, ring, check, spots or target.
+Now try more complex distribution shapes by clicking on the buttons : simple, circle, spiral, ring, check, spots or target.

 ![More Neurons](https://github.com/gregrenard/hs/blob/master/ConvNetJS/images/capture2.png)

-You can observe the difficulty of your current Network to identify the right classification model.
+You can observe the difficulty of your current Network to identify the right classification model as it is limited to a separating with a single line.

 **Solve it :** Increase the number of neurons "num_neurons:1" to 2, 3, 5... in the layer type 'fc' and try again the different shapes.

-*Don't forget to click on the button **"Change network"** to apply your modification !*
+*Remember to click the button **"Change network"** to apply your modification !*

 ```javascript
 // species a 1-layers neural network with one hidden layer of 5 neurons